flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 In a new terminal (activate the conda environment), run:

 ```
-kachery-p2p-load sha1://18330303c3861bb286dabb94dd5f0bb81d04107f/example1.txt --dest /tmp/example1.txt
+kachery-p2p-load sha1://c37d2a4b156ff9bcfdbbd2eec12b9c6b74135685/test1.txt
 ```

-This will download a small text file from the kachery-p2p network on the flatiron2 channel.
+This will download a small text file from the kachery-p2p network and will display the path where the file is stored inside the $KACHERY_STORAGE_DIR.
 Verify that the content of the file starts with `"This is an example text file..."`

 ```
 cat /tmp/example1.txt